A Complete Hawaii Packing List (From A Frequent Visitor)

 View of the turquoise blue ocean and green foliage on Kauai’s Nāpali Coast

-Electronics to Pack for Hawaii
+Electronic Devices to Pack for Hawaii

-Phone and chargers
+Cell phone and chargers

 I know you won’t forget your phone at home, but you might forget a charger (we’ve all been there!)
 Bringing two charging cords can be helpful so you can store one in your rental car and one in your hotel.